tdom::schema -

 expected.

-- The any command matches every element (in the namespace
+- Without arguments the any command matches every element.
+If the

-not.
-Please note that in case of no namespace
+note that in case of no namespace argument is

-argument is given that means that the quantifier * and + will eat
+given that means that the quantifier * and + will eat up any

-up any elements until the enclosing element ends.
-If you really
+elements until the enclosing element ends.
+If you really have a

-have a namespace that looks like a valid tDOM schema quantifier you
+namespace that looks like a valid tDOM schema quantifier you will

 - attribute name ?quant? (?<constraint script>|"type"